Who knew there were so many different styles of bridal veils.

-Bridal veils made by Hello Lovers Australia are available in Melbourne, designed with love just for you with love.
-Divine wedding veil styles for you to choose from online or in our Melbourne shop.
-Visit us in Melbourne if you prefer personal service, we invite you to visit us in Melbourne.
-Our friendly bridal accessory experts are happy to help you put together the perfect look for your day.
+Bridal veils made by Hello Lovers Australia are available in Melbourne, designed with love just for you.
+We offer a variety of divine wedding veil styles for you to choose from, either online or at our Melbourne shop.
+If you prefer personal service, we invite you to visit us in Melbourne.
+Our friendly bridal accessory experts are happy to help you put together the perfect look for your special day.

-Matching your accessories to your dress is essential.
-Not just any headpiece will do.
+Matching your accessories to your dress is essential, as not just any headpiece will do.
 This bridal aspect can make or break your look.
 There are several things to consider when choosing a tulle headpiece:

-- Birdcage veil: This style is designed to cover either just the forehead or the top part of your face and usually made of slightly stiffer tulle with a more open weave.
+1. Birdcage veil: This style is designed to cover either just the forehead or the top part of your face.
+It is usually made of slightly stiffer tulle with a more open weave.
 This style can be attached to a bridal hair comb or headband.
-Great to wear with a shorter wedding dress to create a vintage 50s and 60s feel.
+It’s great to wear with a shorter wedding dress to create a vintage 50s and 60s feel.

-Blusher bridal veil: Usually, a shorter piece of single layer delicate tulle worn over the face.
-Or a fantastic alternative for the bride that isn’t planning on wearing over the face but would just like a single layer alternative worn at the back.
+2. Blusher bridal veil: Usually, a shorter piece of single-layer delicate tulle worn over the face.
+It is also a fantastic alternative for brides who don’t plan on wearing it over the face but would still like a single-layer veil worn at the back.

-Elbow-length veils: The length is self-explanatory approximately elbow length.
-It can be a single or double layer of delicate English tulle, creating a retro vibe to your bridal look.
-These short styles are great with hair up hairstyle.
+3. Elbow-length veils: The length is self-explanatory, approximately reaching the elbows.
+It can be a single or double layer of delicate English tulle, creating a retro vibe for your bridal look.
+These short styles are great with an updo hairstyle.

-Fingertip wedding veils: By far, the most popular headdress length possibly because it is so versatile.
-Great for formal or informal weddings and most gown styles.
-This headpiece length is between your waist and fingertips and can be a double single or triple layer.
+4. Fingertip wedding veils: By far the most popular headdress length, possibly because of its versatility.
+It’s great for both formal and informal weddings and suits most gown styles.
+This headpiece length falls between your waist and fingertips and can be a single, double, or triple layer.

-Ballet or waltz length: This veil length is an excellent alternative for the bride who wants an extended length without the fuss.
+5. Ballet or waltz length: This veil length is an excellent alternative for brides who want an extended length without the fuss.
 It can be worn all night without concern as it doesn’t touch the ground.
 The usual size is between your knees and ankles.
-If you plan a garden or beach wedding, a ballet length will enable ease of movement while providing a feminine look.
-There are many trims than can be used on this length too.
-You might like to add a lace border for a lux look.
+If you’re planning a garden or beach wedding, a ballet length will provide ease of movement while maintaining a feminine look.
+There are many trims that can be used with this length too.
+You might like to add a lace border for a luxurious look.

-- Chapel veil: It has a slight drape on the floor between the size of a waltz and cathedral design and can have a wide choice of trims as well, or leave with no trim at all for the minimalist bride.
+6. Chapel veil: It has a slight drape on the floor, between the size of a waltz and cathedral design.
+It can have a wide choice of trims as well, or it can be left with no trim at all for the minimalist bride.

-- Cathedral Length headpiece: Usually measures about 108 inches long, allowing it to drape over and past your gown train.
-Suits most wedding dress styles and photographs beautifully and needs to be attached to a sturdy bridal comb.
-Can be a simple cathedral styles without decoration right through to the lavish lace trim designs.
+7. Cathedral Length: Usually measuring about 108 inches long, this veil allows it to drape over and past your gown train.
+It suits most wedding dress styles and photographs beautifully.
+It needs to be attached to a sturdy bridal comb and can range from a simple cathedral style without decoration to lavish lace trim designs.

-Royal veil: If you are a fan of any royal wedding, you will be familiar with this dramatic design.
+8. Royal veil: If you’re a fan of any royal wedding, you’ll be familiar with this dramatic design.
 It is super long, with meters and meters of fabric.
-Suitable for a cathedral wedding and looks fantastic with a diamond tiara.
+It is suitable for a cathedral wedding and looks fantastic with a diamond tiara.

-Mantilla: Features a wide lace border and can be any length.
-A single layer that sits flat on the top of your head is a very feminine veil that is a wise choice if you are a bride wanting to cover your arms.
+9. Mantilla: This style features a wide lace border and can be any length.
+A single layer that sits flat on the top of your head creates a very feminine veil, which is a wise choice if you want to cover your arms.

-There are many decorations you can have on your tulle, pearls, crystals, or lace.
-Or Nothing at all.
-Take into account the detail on your wedding gown.
-It should complement, not clash with your jewelry.
-For instance if your have pearl decoration on your veil consider a pearl earrings If you’re unsure, the best choice is no decoration at all.
-Let the fineness of the tulle be the feature.
+There are many decoration options available for your tulle, such as pearls, crystals, or lace.
+However, it’s important to take into account the detail on your wedding gown.
+The decoration should complement, not clash with your jewelry.
+For instance if your have pearl decoration on your veil consider a pearl earrings If you’re unsure, the best choice is to go with no decoration at all and let the fineness of the tulle be the feature.

-It depends on your hairstyle.
-If you’re wearing a blusher over your face, a mid to forward placement would be ideal.
-You are allowing the tulle to sit nicely over the face.
-Plus, if you want to use your veil to cover your arms, the further forward, the better.
+The placement of your headpiece depends on your hairstyle.
+If you’re wearing a blusher over your face, a mid to forward placement would be ideal to allow the tulle to sit nicely over your face.
+Moreover, if you want to use your veil to cover your arms, placing it further forward would be better.

 Wearing your headpiece at the back will allow your wedding veil styles to fall over your back.
-If wearing a gown with back detail, limit the fullness and layers of the veil to ensure that your gown design is visible through the tulle.
+If you’re wearing a gown with back detail, limit the fullness and layers of the veil to ensure that your gown design is visible through the tulle.

-For more fun with bridal fashion styles check out our Facebook page.
+For more bridal fashion styles and fun, check out our Facebook page.